safe-sky/atlas-standalone/README.md

 value should be set to the address on which the containers will be reachable, including inter-container traffic (avoid using `localhost` and `127.0.0.1` here).

-## Starting Atlas
+## Setup Atlas-environment

-Use a shell to execute `atlas.sh`.
+Use a shell to execute `setup-atlas.sh`.
 If everything went well, the following output is expected:
 ```bash
 [+] Running 4/4